 In contrast, the last two loops iterate over cache blocks, dividing them into $m_r, n_r$ blocks.
 Since $n_r, m_r$ are typically very small (<20), these loops are ideal candidates for parallelization.
 Moreover, we can choose $m_c, n_c$ to be multiples of number of cores so that the work is evenly distributed across all cores.

-On my machine, parallelizing the second loop results in much better performance compared to the first loop (possibly due to large $n_c$ and little work in each iteration in the first loop).
-We will therefore parallelize the second loop using OpenMP directives (more on OpenMP here, here and here):
+On my machine, parallelizing the second and first loops jointly results in much better performance.
+We will therefore jointly parallelize the second + first loops using OpenMP directives (more on OpenMP here, here and here):

 for (int jr = 0; jr < nc; jr += NR)

 In the current implementation, only 1 out of 5 loops is parallelized (the 2nd loop around the micro-kernel).
-For manycore processors (more than 16 cores), consider utilizing nested parallelism and parallelizing 2-3 loops to increase performance (e.g., the 5th, 3rd, and 2nd loops around the micro-kernel).
+For many-core processors (more than 16 cores), consider utilizing nested parallelism and parallelizing 2-3 loops to increase the performance (e.g., the 5th, 3rd, and 2nd loops around the micro-kernel).

 Together with arithmetic operations, we also want to parallelize the packing of both $\tilde{A}$ and $\tilde{B}$: